yogeshsangtani/yogeshsangtani/readme.md

 <!--<img align='right' src="https://s7.gifyu.com/images/WhatsApp-Image-2020-07-14-at-11.34.49-1.gif" width="210"> -->

 - 🎓 I'm currently pursuing **BTech.(Computer Science)** from **The ICFAI University Jaipur**.
-- 🌱 I have strong technical skills and an academic background in Statistics and Machine Learning.
+- 🌱 I have proficient skills & academic background in Statistics and Machine Learning.
 - 💻 I'm looking for an **internship** in **Machine Learning** and **Computer Vision** domain.
 - 📈 I love playing with data and write notebooks on [Kaggle](https://www.kaggle.com/yogeshsangtani).
 - 🎓 I'm open for project collaborations in **Data Science**.